Charles Evers: Civil rights activism

 In Mississippi about 1951, brothers Charles and Medgar Evers grew interested in African freedom movements.
 They were interested in Jomo Kenyatta and the rise of the Kikuyu tribal resistance to colonialism in Kenya, known as the Mau Mau uprising as it moved to open violence.
 Along with his brother, Charles became active in the Regional Council of Negro Leadership (RCNL), a civil rights organization that promoted self-help and business ownership.
 He also helped his brother with black voter registration drives.
 Between 1952 and 1955, Evers often spoke at the RCNL's annual conferences in Mound Bayou, a town founded by freedmen, on such issues as voting rights.
 His brother Medgar continued to be involved in civil rights, becoming field secretary and head of the National Association for the Advancement of Colored People (NAACP) in Mississippi.
 While working in Chicago he sent money to him, not specifying the source.

 On June 12, 1963, Byron De La Beckwith, a member of a Ku Klux Klan chapter, fatally shot Evers's brother, Medgar, in Mississippi as he arrived home from work.
 Medgar died at the hospital in Jackson.
-Charles learned of his brother's death several hours later and flew to Jackson in the morning.
+Charles learned of his brother's death several hours later and flew to Jackson the following morning.
 Deeply upset by the assassination, he heavily involved himself in the planning of his brother's funeral.
 He decided to relocate to Mississippi to carry on his brother's work.
 Journalist Jason Berry, who later worked for Charles, said, "I think he wanted to be a better person.
 I think Medgar's death was a cathartic experience."
 A decade after his death, Evers and blues musician B.B.
 King created the Medgar Evers Homecoming Festival, an annual three-day event held the first week of June in Mississippi.